 - We recommend you use the University Marketing approved color palette.

 - Use the accessibility checker built into Outlook when composing emails.

-- NEVER use justified copy as it creates issues with reading your content.
+- Avoid using justified copy as it creates issues with reading your content.
 Text that is left-aligned is recommended.

 - Know your audience and write to their level.
 ADA guidelines recommend writing at an 8th grade level.

 - You can test your copy using the Flesch Reading test in Outlook and Word.

 When creating an email, use the following workflow to simplify making the email accessible.